fosk06/elixir-cluster-terraform-module/README.md

 - Service directory (beta feature of GCP)
 - DNS managed zone
 - bucket to store elixir releases and virtual machine scripts
+- startup script and shutdown script for VM